CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 4: Data Visualization and Data Transformation

+Visualize data with different plots and perform standardization to prepare the data for better analysis and model performance.

 ### Task 4.1: Data Visualization

+Generate visualizations of the dataset using scatter plots, joint grids, and heatmaps to explore data relationships.

 1. Click on **+ Code** to open the new cell and type the below comments to perform the basic operations on dataset.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.